Annual report 2024/25

 Career support data

-Our six career educators provide a range of services to students from every UVic program area, including Continuing Studies.
+Our six career educators provide a range of services to students from every UVic program area, including Continuing Studies and Graduate studies.

 Support includes career preparation programming, one-on-one career drop-in sessions and appointments, workshops and targeted networking and career exploration events.